Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples

 \subsection{Spherical thermodynamical profiles}

 For comparison sake, we make use of the spherical three-dimensional profiles of thermodynamical properties extracted from the simulations.
 In particular, we use the ICM pressure and total mass profiles.
-The profiles were computed accounting for particles in concentric shells and spheres (2D and 3D profiles, respectively) centred at the maximum density peak, with radial bins starting at $10$~kpc from the centre and increasing radii by $10\%$ \citep[as in][]{Gianfagna_2022}.
+The profiles were computed accounting for particles in concentric shells and spheres (two-dimensional and three-dimensional profiles, respectively) centred at the maximum density peak, with radial bins starting at $10$~kpc from the centre and increasing radii by $10\%$ \citep[as in][]{Gianfagna_2022}.

 The gas pressure profiles were extracted considering hot gas particles (i.e. only particles with temperature above 0.3~keV) and following Eq.~1 in \cite{planelles}, with the correction for SPH simulations proposed in \citet{planelles} and \citet{battaglia}.
 The total mass profiles account for the mass of all the particles (dark matter, hot and cold gas, stars and black holes) and are used to define the true $R_{500}$ and $M_{500}$ of clusters.
 Profiles at $r \lesssim 0.025 \times R_{500}$ are not reliable since less than 100 particles are used to measure the thermodynamical quantities at these radial ranges.